A book from the project will be available in the summer of 2019. Pre-order from Amazon

-So far the following articles from the project have been published.
+In addition to a book, the following articles from the project have been published.
 More are under review.
-I am also working on a book about the subject.

 Wigger, J. Bradley.
 “See-through knowing: Learning from Children and their invisible friends.”
 Journal of Childhood and Religion, Vol. 2, Issue 3 (May, 2011).
 This is an free, scholarly online journal: